-Most of the great horror directors of the 1970s and 80s grew up watching as many Westerns as they did horror films, if not more.
+Most of the great horror directors of the ’70s and ’80s grew up watching as many Westerns as they did horror pictures, if not more.
 John Carpenter has been one of the most outspoken about how he had gotten into the film industry to make Westerns.
 But by the time he had gotten in, they weren’t being made anymore.

-Surprisingly, Western horror hasn’t proven to be one-note and has proven itself as a sub-sub-genre that can be more diverse than you would typically think.
+Surprisingly, western horror hasn’t proven to be one-note and has established itself as a sub-sub-genre that can be more diverse than one would typically think.
 It’s even continuing to this day.
 Below are seven such examples.

-This sci-fi/horror/Western hybrid from Full Moon Entertainment is surprisingly inventive, set on an alien planet that looks an awful lot like the old west, combining several tropes.
+This sci-fi/horror/western hybrid from Full Moon Entertainment is surprisingly inventive.
+The picture is set on an alien planet that looks an awful lot like the old west, combining several tropes.
 It also boasts a script by comic book heavy hitter Peter David, so that’s a major plus.

 Eyes of Fire

 This is kind of a unique movie because nothing about it should work.
-It’s clearly made on a barebones budget and after over thirty years it still doesn’t have an official Blu-ray or DVD release.
-There’s a witch, there’s a cursed forest haunted by spirits, there’s so much going on and it shouldn’t really work.
+It’s clearly made on a minuscule budget.
+There’s a witch, there’s a cursed forest haunted by spirits, there’s so much going on.
+It shouldn’t really work.
 I’m still not totally sure it does, but it’s nonetheless a very interesting and entertaining film.

 Ravenous adds a healthy dose of black comedy to this list.
 While I remember the film being heavily promoted in Fangoria back in the day, it bombed in theaters and still feels like its gaining its audience.
 It’s basically the story of the Donner party, told with a sinister sense of humor and an eccentric and inspired ensemble cast.
 Definitely worth checking out for those who still haven’t seen it.

-Even though it only came out this past year, Bone Tomahawk raised the bar for western/horror mashups.
-It’s not just a great combination of both genres, but a great film in general.
+Bone Tomahawk raised the bar for western/horror mashups.
+It’s not just a great combination of the western and horror genres, but a great film in general.
 It starts out as more or less a straight western, introducing the horror elements a bit at a time until it just turns into full-blown Cannibal Holocaust in the second half.

 John Carpenter’s Vampires